jsohlendorff/continuous_time_LTMLE/article.typ

 whereas iterative regression methods appear to be less sensitive to this issue (@adams2020impact).
-Yet, many existing methods for estimating causal effects in continuous time apply inverse probability of treatment weighting (IPW) to identify the target parameter (see e.g., @roeysland2024 @roysland2011martingale).
+Yet, many existing methods for estimating causal effects in continuous time apply inverse probability of treatment weighting (IPW) to estimate the target parameter (e.g., @roeysland2024 @roysland2011martingale).

 Continuous-time methods for causal inference in event history analysis have also been explored by @roysland2011martingale and @lok2008.
 @roysland2011martingale developed identification criteria using a formal martingale framework based on local independence graphs,